valkey-io/valkey-doc/commands/client-reply.md

 * `SKIP`.
 This mode skips the reply of command immediately after it.

 **Note:**
-As of Valkey 9.0, `CLIENT REPLY` is not allowed inside a transaction `MULTI/EXEC`.
-`CLIENT REPLY` within a transaction will result in an error reply.
+Starting with Valkey 9.0, the `CLIENT REPLY` command is disallowed inside a transaction `(MULTI/EXEC)`.
+In earlier versions, using `CLIENT REPLY` within a transaction could corrupt the reply stream.
+Attempting to use it within a transaction now results in an error reply.